AmmarMo123/CPU-in-verilog/README.md

 Registers and a Memory component were also used to create circuits for instruction fetch, instruction decode, instruction execute, memory and writeback to allow for a pipelined implementation for processing RISCV instructions.

+The datapath built for this project can handle the following instructions: and, or, add, sub, slt, addi, lw, sw, beq, and jal.

 The RISCV code used to test this CPU is also provided along with their binary representations.